groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

-> 🤖 "Key Red Flags on Packaging & Tube:  Spelling Error in Usage Instructions ([Image B3](/assets/rhode_B3.JPG)): The top line of the usage text reads 'Appli tinted lip treatment daily...' instead of 'Apply'."
+> 🤖 "Spelling Error in Usage Instructions ([Image B3](/assets/rhode_B3.JPG)): The top line of the usage text reads 'Appli tinted lip treatment daily...' instead of 'Apply'."

 ❌ Incorrect.
-This is another case of Gemini mistaking light glare for a typo:
+This is another case of Gemini mistaking lighting glare for a typo:

 ![](/assets/rhode_B3_closeup.JPG)